 \subsection{Security, Energy Efficiency, Meaningfulness}

+We first define security in REMSs.
+Our definitions use notations inspired by \cite{boneh2018verifiable}, and the definitions coincide with \cite{garay2015bitcoin}.
+Our definitions of security still are with respect to common prefix property and the chain quality property, and require an honest majority.

-Our adversarial model is the same model as in \cite{garay2015bitcoin}.
-In particular, we assume that the attacker can first observe the activity of the honest nodes and be the last player to decide on a strategy, and that he can change the content of his own messages at will.
-We assume that he is computationally bounded and that regular cryptographic assumptions hold (especially that the attacker can not invert one way functions efficiently).
+\boldheader{Threat Model} The attacker is assumed to be able to produce as many identities as desired and can alter the code executed by the users under its control.
+In addition we assume that any user may be a miner (active in the voting procedure).
+We assume that the attacker can first observe the activity of the honest users and be the last user to decide on a strategy.
+We assume that the attacker does not control a majority of the computational power in the network, that it is computationally bounded and that regular cryptographic assumptions hold.

+The attacker goal is to mine more blocks than its relative computational power.
+To do so, it may upload as many mining objectives as it wants and may attempt to manipulate the choice of problems that it and other miners are trying to solve.
+It can not modify the logic that is executed be running $\eval, \verify$ by other users.